Bernardo-MG/docs-maven-skin/src/site/markdown/custom_style_scripts.md

 ## Custom Style

-The page style is minified and stored into the file located at */css/style.min.css*.
-This file should not be overriden.

 To add additional styles first create a new file in the site resources folder, in this example */src/site/resources/css/custom.css*, then add the following to the site.xml file:

 ```xml